Reflexology for Events

 Follow Up

 Reflexology, especially foot reflexology is wonderful for events of all kinds.
-It’s pampering for employees, wedding parties, birthdays, anniversaries and good at health and other kinds of fairs so people can experience it and have a break from the event.
-At professional events 10-15 mins is a good amount of time and at other events you can choose between 10-60mins.
+It’s pampering for employees, corporate events, wedding parties, birthdays, anniversaries and many other kinds of gatherings.
+It's helpful at health and other kinds of fairs so people can experience it and have a break from the event.
+At professional events 10-15 mins is a good amount of time and at other events you can choose between 10-60 mins.

 Why do you want Reflexology at your event?